NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 - **Technology learning:** Future technology improvements are considered exogenously and thus are not a function of deployment in each scenario.

-- **Power sector:** ReEDS models only the power sector within its defined regional scope (CONUS), and it does not represent the broader U.S. or global energy economy.
+- **Power sector focus:** ReEDS models only the power sector within its defined regional scope (CONUS), and it does not represent the broader U.S. or global energy economy.
 For example, competing uses of resources (e.g., natural gas) across sectors are not dynamically represented in ReEDS, and end-use electricity demand or nonpower H<sub>2</sub> demand are exogenous inputs to ReEDS.
+Further, fuel supply (except for hydrogen) is represented through either exogenously-specified prices or using elasticities rather than through fuel supply modules.

+- **Bulk power system focus:** Within the power sector, ReEDS considers only the bulk power system.
+Outside of exogenously-specified distributed PV deployment, distribution system representation and impacts, end-user decision-making, and demand-side programs are outside the scope of the model.
+For example, non-hydrogen electricity demand in ReEDS is currently exogenous.

+Additional caveats for running the model at county-level resolution are provided in the section on [spatial resolution](#challenges-and-benefits-of-enhanced-spatial-resolution).
+Some of these limitations can be at least partially addressed through [linkages with other models](#model-linkages) that include more detail in a particular area, such as using a production cost model to study the operational behavior of a ReEDS-built system.

 Notwithstanding these limitations---many of which exist in other similar tools---the modeling approach considers complex interactions among numerous policies and technologies while ensuring electric system reliability requirements are maintained within the resolution and scope of the model.
 In doing so, ReEDS can comprehensively estimate the system cost and value of a wide range of technology options given a set of assumptions, and we can use the model to generate self-consistent future deployment portfolios.